phacks/phacks.dev/content/posts/2019-09-09---WebPageTest-Scripting-Recipes-for-Single-Page-Applications.md

 Remember to tick both privacy checkboxes if your script includes sentitive data, like credentials!

 ![WebPageTest security controls](/media/webpagetest-scripting-recipes-for-single-page-applications/wpt-security.png)

+### Browse the docs

+The WebPageTest Scripting docs is full of features that I didn’t cover in this article, ranging from DNS Overriding to iPhone Spoofing and even `if/else` conditionals!

+When you plan on writing a new script, I recommend you have a look at the avaiable parameters first and see if any can help make your scripting easier or more robust.

 ### Long loading states